prechelt/ojs-rqcplugin/z/devnotes.md

   template uses `$attrname`.
 - OJS review rounds must create successive submission ids for RQC.
 - Cronjob via an own crontab
-	- test what the cronjob does with php tools/runScheduledTasks.php plugins/generic/rqc/scheduledTasks.xml
+	- test what the cronjob does with php ojs/lib/pkp/tools/scheduler.php run (the plugin hooks into the scheduler of whole system)
-- Delayed-call storage via Migration and own DAO that extends SchemaDAO?

 ### TO DO and status